-Events occurring subsequent to December 31, 2012 have been evaluated for potential recognition or disclosure in the consolidated financial statements.
-See Note 20 for additional information relating to subsequent events.
+Events occurring subsequent to December 31, 2015 have been evaluated for potential recognition or disclosure in the consolidated financial statements.

 (b) Use of Estimates

 The preparation of these consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 On an ongoing basis, the Company evaluates its estimates and judgments, including those related to revenue recognition, the realizable value of inventories, valuing share-based compensation instruments and valuation allowances for deferred tax assets.
 Actual amounts could differ from these estimates.
 Changes in estimates are recorded in the period in which they become known.